bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 10: ⭐
+- [x] Part 1: Transform the input to boolean lists/tuples and xor.
+Next; try all `combinations` of `n` buttons.
+- [ ] Part 2: I have no clue on how to even start with this.

 ## Day 09: ⭐⭐
 - [x] Part 1: Part 1 was trivial
 - [x] Part 2: For part 2 I first tried to do connect the path to create the polygon positions and then floodfill the outside, which was the wrong approach as it took way too long.
 I also tried raytracing, to find intersections, but also too slow.
 Finally, I ended up using `shapely.geometry` with `Polygon` and `box` objects and used `polygon.contains(rectangle)`.